Steps to Earning Substance Abuse Counselor Certification in Colorado

 1. Earn a Bachelor’s Degree in Substance Abuse Counseling or Another Area of Behavioral Health Science

-2. Complete Your First 1,000 Hours of Direct, Clinically Supervised Experience
+2. Complete the First 1,000 Hours of Direct, Clinically Supervised Experience for CAT/ACA Certification

 4. Apply to Become a Certified Addiction Technician (CAT/ACA)

-5. Complete the Remaining 2,000 Hours of Direct, Clinically Supervised Experience
+5. Complete the Remaining Hours of Direct, Clinically Supervised Experience Toward Your 3,000-Hour Requirement

 6. Apply to Become a Certified Addiction Specialist (CAS/ACC)

-Once you’ve satisfied the remaining clinical experience hours, you’ll apply to become a CAS/ACC.
-If you took the NCAC I exam, you’ll also need to take and pass the NCAC II exam before you can apply (see Step 3).
+Once you’ve satisfied the 3,000-hour clinical experience requirement, you’ll apply to become a CAS/ACC.
+If you took only the NCAC I exam initially for your CAT certification, you’ll also need to take and pass the NCAC II exam before you can apply for CAS certification (see Step 3).

 You must also take and pass the Colorado Jurisprudence exam again (it’s only valid for 12 months).